ayanworks/ARNIMA-reactnative-sdk/README.md

 pod 'react-native-arnima-sdk', :path => '../node_modules/react-native-arnima-sdk'
 ```
 4. Do `pod install`.
-5. You need to dowwload and replace the file "Indy.framework" from Pods folder inside your Mobile app project from the following link (only if your xcode version is above 10.5)
+5. You need to download and replace the file "Indy.framework" from Pods folder inside your Mobile app project from the following link (only if your xcode version is above 10.5)
 Download from -  https://drive.google.com/file/d/1mbaZPKfiykwIAli2fUdJ8gZ1zNY17AJk/view
 Replace at - <Your_Project>/ios/Pods/libindy/